notaryproject/notaryproject.dev/content/en/docs/quickstart.md

 In the above example, the reference to the container image using the digest value is `localhost:5000/net-monitor@sha256:073b75987e95b89f187a89809f08a32033972bb63cda279db8a9ca16b7ff555a`.

 {{% alert title="Note" color="primary" %}}
 Notation resolves the tag to the digest before signing if a tag is used to identify the container image.
+Always reference and use the image digest instead of a tag since digest is immutable.
 {{% /alert %}}

 ## List the signatures associated with the container image